niranjannt/DataScience/README.md

-This is a list of my data science repo
+This is a list of my data science projects